1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: French threat strongly influenced Wellesley’s aggressive policies.

-10. Wellesley’s expansionist policies were opposed by:
+10. Wellesley’s expansionist policies were opposed by___________.

 A) Company’s directors in London